 After graduating from the University of Exeter Liselle continued to indulge her passion for art, rediscovering watercolours and, subsequently, her intense colour vision along the way.
 Her palette and brushes then accompanied her to Manchester, where she studied a PGDip in Zoo Conservation Biology, specialising in cat anatomy and behaviour alongside volunteering at Manchester Museum.
 It was during this period, Liselle decided to take her first commissions in time for christmas 2016 - she hasn't looked back.

 After moving back to Lincolnshire, Liselle continued to paint, developing her skills and style as she took on an increasing amount of pet portrait commissions.
 Her original pieces, depicting wildlife, became a vessel to explore her ongoing passion for the natural world and support it's conservation.

 Association of Animal Artists.
 In March 2019 Liselle, in conjunction with Ayscoughfee Museum, held her first exhibition "Fading Beauty: supporting wildlife conservation through art which celebrates the spirit of nature".
-She has since become the social media trustee for the Association of Animal Artists, and frequently opens the conversation surrounding creative processes and mental health among her fellow artists.
+In May 2019, she become the social media trustee for the Association of Animal Artists, and is now serving as their chairperson after being welcomed on board in November 2019.
 She remains a staunch advocate for wildlife conservation, with a focus on wild cats.
 She would love to become the artist in residence for conservation charities, and remains committed to painting as many different cat species as she can in the coming year to help raise awareness of their stories.